LeAnna Washington: Early life and education

-Washington was born in Philadelphia, Pennsylvania.
+Washington was born in Philadelphia.
 She graduated from West Philadelphia High School and received a Master of Health Science degree from Lincoln University in 1989.

 Washington was a high school dropout, teen parent, and victim of domestic violence early in her marriage.

 Career

-She worked as District Office Manager for former Pennsylvania Senator Joseph Rocks and as manager of the Philadelphia Parking Authority Employee Assistance Program.
+She worked as District Office Manager for former Pennsylvania State Senator Joseph Rocks and as manager of the Philadelphia Parking Authority Employee Assistance Program.

-She was elected to the Pennsylvania House of Representatives, District 200 in a special election on November 2, 1993 following the resignation of Gordon J. Linton.
+She was elected to the Pennsylvania House of Representatives, District 200 in a special election on November 2, 1993, following the resignation of Gordon J. Linton.

 She was elected to represent the 4th senatorial district in the Pennsylvania Senate in a special election held on May 17, 2005.

 On March 12, 2014, the Pennsylvania Attorney General's office announced felony charges of diversion of services and conflict of interest against Washington.
 The charges included usage of staff members and state equipment to plan her birthday party fundraiser.

 In October 2014, Washington agreed to leave office early (she had already lost the primary) in exchange for being permitted to retain her retirement benefits.
 These benefits include lifetime health insurance and a state pension.
 She agreed to serve three months house arrest, five years of probation, and restitution of $200,000 to the Senate.